panladen/gitbook/5-spark sql.md

-{% hint style='working' %}Important info: this note needs to be highlighted{% endhint %}
+{% hint style='danger' %}Important info: this note needs to be highlighted{% endhint %}